 Use the Fields function for an entity on Admin/Web Services API to display a dialog showing available fields for each entity state: select, insert, and update.
 The dialog also provides field IDs and an indication of which fields are required.
 The screen below shows the Fields dialog for the Project entity:

 Once you have the entity ID, we recommend you call getEntityFields to get an accurate accounting of the fields on the entity.
-You can use this to validate the fields IDs you are using in the rest of your integration.
+You can use this to validate the field IDs you are using in the rest of your integration.